mrswanson/Convectioninator/README.txt

 README for the Convectioninator Project

 Libraries Used in Arduino Files

-Updated LiquidCrystal library from adafruit to include i2c
+	-Updated LiquidCrystal library from adafruit to include i2c